eirinikos/ruby-bites/README.md

-####Greetings!
+###Greetings!
 This repo houses several stand-alone programs that are written in Ruby - mostly to solve various small programming challenges.
-It's also a collection of fun things I hope to return to again and again for pair programming nights around town.
+It's also a collection of fun things I hope to return to again and again for pair programming sessions around town.

 ####tictactoe.rb
 Run `ruby tictactoe.rb` from your command line to enjoy a game of Tic-Tac-Toe.

-Play against another human or play against the computer; play on a conventional 3x3 board or play on a 4x4 board. :)
+Play against another human or play against an arrogant computer adversary; play on a conventional 3x3 board or play on a 4x4 board.

 ####_codewars.rb
 This contains most of my recent solutions for Codewars katas.